Note: This YouTube TV review has been updated with new information.

 YouTube TV pricing and availability

-In contrast, Hulu with Live TV costs a bit less — $54.99 per month for 60- plus channels.
+That's in line with its main competitors.
+Hulu with Live TV also costs $65, as does FuboTV's Family Plan.
 Sling TV is $45 per month for 53 channels, but to get all the broadcast networks, you need an antenna (they throw one in with the $99 Cord Cutter Bundle, which also comes with Air TV devices to integrate the channels into the Sling TV app).
 Philo TV is very low-cost live TV streaming service at $20 per month, but the channel lineup is somewhat lackluster.

 Your exact channel line-up on YouTube TV will depend on where you live, so enter your ZIP code to see which local networks you get.
 YouTube TV also offers premium add-on channels and packages, which you can read more about below.